firepick1/fpd-vision/XP001-resolution/README.md

 provided that at least 3 camera images are taken to calculate the average pixels/mm.
 This accuracy is insufficient for Z-bed leveling required for 3D printing.

-As followr-on research, there is an open question as to whether Fourier spectral analysis might lead to a more accurate result.
+As follow-on research, there is an open question as to whether Fourier spectral analysis might lead to a more accurate result.